zdchan/artigrasp/docs/INSTALLATION.md

 ```

-## DGrasp Environment Setup
+## ArtiGrasp Environment Setup

-The last part consists of installing the dgrasp environments.
+The last part consists of installing the artigrasp environments.

 Run the following to do so: